 - The Bus Came Back: After a single appearance in season one, he comes back as the Big Bad of season three.

-- Heterosexual Life-Partners: With Mike, prior to the pilot episode.
+- Heterosexual Life-Partners: Was this with Mike, prior to the pilot episode.
+Probably a failed version of Childhood Friends.

 - Poisonous Friend: To Mike.